Lydian chord

-In jazz music, the lydian chord is the major 7♯11 chord, or ♯11 chord, the chord built on the first degree of the Lydian mode, the sharp eleventh being a compound augmented fourth.
+In jazz music, the Lydian chord is the major 7♯11 chord, or ♯11 chord, the chord built on the first degree of the Lydian mode, the sharp eleventh being a compound augmented fourth.
 This chord, built on C, is shown below.

 This is described as "beautiful" and "modern sounding."
 The notes that make up the Lydian chord represent five of the seven notes of the Lydian mode, and the ♯11 at the top of the chord is the ♯4 (one octave higher) that distinguishes the Lydian mode from the major scale.

 Major 7♯11 may also refer to the Lydian augmented chord, an augmented seventh chord with augmented fourth appearing in the Lydian augmented scale.

-In a chord chart the notation, "Lydian" indicates a major family chord with an added augmented eleventh, including maj7♯11, add9♯11, and 6♯11.
+In a chord chart, the notation "Lydian" indicates a major family chord with an added augmented eleventh, including maj7♯11, add9♯11, and 6♯11.

 Harmonic function

 Lydian chords may function as subdominants or substitutes for the tonic in major keys.
-The interval of the sixth is used even though it is described after other compound intervals, and perhaps should also be a compound interval (i.e., thirteenth).
-The interval is considered to be the compound interval (i.e., thirteenth) when appearing with the Maj7th in the initial chord.The dominant 711 or Lydian dominant (C711) comprises the notes:
+The compound interval of the augmented eleventh (enharmonically equivalent to ♯4, the characteristic interval of the Lydian mode) is used since the simple fourth usually only appears in suspended chords (which replace the third with a natural fourth, for example Csus4).
+The fifth can be omitted to avoid creating dissonance with the ♯4; this is usually not specified in chord naming.

+The dominant 7♯11 or Lydian dominant (C7♯11) comprises the notes: